rpm2003rpm/netlist2ss/README.md

 # Second Example - Non linear system

-netlist2ss will always calculate the A, B, C, and D matrices as the jacobian matrix of the state and output equations a function of the states and inputs.
+netlist2ss will always calculate the A, B, C, and D matrices as the jacobian matrix of the state and output equations with relation to the states and inputs.
 As a results, netlist2ss will return the small signal variation about the operating point when the equations are non-linear.

 You can try the following:
 ```